This Day In Music: November 4

 November 4, 1924 ~ Organist, pianist, composer Gabriel Fauré, full name Gabriel Urbain Fauré, passed away in Paris, France ~ Considered of the foremost French composers of his generation.
 Served as the bridge between the Romantic era and modernism of the 20th century.
 Known for works such as Pavane, Sicilienne, Après Un Rêve, and Clair De Lune ~ Fauré was born in 1845

-November 4, 1912 ~ Cabaret, show tune singer, pianist Frances Faye born in Brooklyn, New York, USA ~ Worked with Bing Crosby.
-Wrote Well All Right, recorded by the Andrews Sisters.
-As a singer known for songs such as I Wish I Could Shimmy Like My Sister Kate, Mad About The Boy, Sweet Georgia Brown, and others ~ Faye passed away in 1991
+November 4, 1912 ~ Frances Cohen, commonly known as cabaret, show tune singer, pianist Frances Faye, born in Brooklyn, New York, USA ~ One of the first openly bisexual singers, her stage act often including double entendres and references to lesbianism.
+Known for songs such as I Wish I Could Shimmy Like My Sister Kate, Mad About The Boy, Sweet Georgia Brown, and For You, performing the latter in the 1937 Bing Crosby musical comedy Double Or Nothing.
+Faye is also known for writing Well All Right, recorded by the Andrews Sisters ~ Cohen passed away in 1991

-November 4, 1907 ~ Claude A Benjamin, commonly known as songwriter, lyricist Bennie Benjamin born in Christiansted, Danish West Indies ~ Revered pop songwriter.
-Collaborated with composers such as Sol Marcus, George David Weiss, and others.
-Well known songs written or co-written by Benjamin include I Don't Want To Set The World On Fire (Harlan Leonard, Horace Heidt, the Ink Spots, Betty Carter, Frankie Laine), Oh What It Seemed To Be (Frank Sinatra, Frankie Carle, Willie Nelson), When The Lights Go On Again (Vaughn Monroe, Gene Autry, Vera Lynn, Lucky Millinder), Don't Let Me Be Misunderstood (Nina Simone, the Animals, Santa Esmeralda, Elvis Costello), Wheel Of Fortune (Kay Starr, Eddie Wilcox, Dinah Washington), and others ~ Benjamin passed away in 1989
+November 4, 1907 ~ Claude August Benjamin, commonly known as songwriter, lyricist Bennie Benjamin, born in Christiansted, Danish West Indies ~ Revered pop songwriter.
+Collaborated with composers such as Sol Marcus, and George David Weiss.
+Well known songs written or co-written by Benjamin include I Don't Want To Set The World On Fire (Harlan Leonard, Betty Carter, Frankie Laine), Oh What It Seemed To Be (Frank Sinatra, Frankie Carle, Willie Nelson), When The Lights Go On Again (Vaughn Monroe, Gene Autry, Vera Lynn), Don't Let Me Be Misunderstood (Nina Simone, the Animals, Elvis Costello), and Wheel Of Fortune (Kay Starr, Eddie Wilcox, Dinah Washington) ~ Benjamin passed away in 1989

 November 4, 1906 ~ Delta blues pianist Willie Love born in Duncan, Mississippi, USA ~ Influenced by pianist Leroy Carr.
 Best known for his 1951 recording Everybody's Gone Fishing.
 Worked with Sonny Boy Williamson II, Charley Booker, Oliver Sain, Elmore James, Joe Willie Wilkins, Little Milton, TJ Green, Junior Blackman, Eddie Shaw, and others ~ Love passed away in 1953

 November 4, 1878 ~ Songwriter Jean Schwartz born in Budapest, Hungary ~ Frequent collaborator of William Jerome.
-Wrote or co-wrote songs such as I'm A Member Of The Midnight Crew (Eddie Morton), Chinatown My Chinatown (Grace Kerns, Milton Brown), the American Quartet, Louis Prima), Rock-a-bye Your Baby With A Dixie Melody (Al Jolson, Judy Garland, Jackie Wilson), Trouble In Paradise (Eddy Duchin), Trust In Me (Wayne King, Mildred Bailey, Louis Jordan, Etta James), and Wild Romantic Blues (Jane Green) ~ Schwartz passed away in 1956
+Wrote or co-wrote songs such as I'm A Member Of The Midnight Crew (Eddie Morton), Chinatown My Chinatown (Grace Kerns, Milton Brown), Rock-a-bye Your Baby With A Dixie Melody (Al Jolson, Judy Garland, Jackie Wilson), Trouble In Paradise (Eddy Duchin), Trust In Me (Wayne King, Mildred Bailey, Louis Jordan, Etta James), and Wild Romantic Blues (Jane Green) ~ Schwartz passed away in 1956